By Kelly Sargent

 There’s still enough time to enjoy some warm-weather swimming in ponds, lakes or pools, but here’s a word of warning.

-According to a recent report by the American Academy of Pediatrics, drowning is one of the leading causes of death from unintentional injuries in kids ages 1 to 19 .
+According to a recent report by the American Academy of Pediatrics, drowning is one of the leading causes of death from unintentional injuries in youth 19 years old and under.
 Of those, 75% are boys.
-Teenage boys 15 to 19 in particular are 10 times more likely to drown than girls.
+Teenage boys 15 to 19 are 10 times more likely to drown than girls.

 The AAP report also found that In the specific category of swimming pool deaths, Black children aged 5 to 19 are five-and-a-half more likely to drown than White children.